mgoellnitz/dinistiq/README.md

 ...
 ```

-Dinistiq uses slf4j for logging and (still) log4j as an instance for testing.
+Dinistiq uses slf4j for logging and logback as an instance for testing.

 Snapshot artifacts are available from the OJO repository: